 There is an added effort to contextualize the data and add additional abstraction layers such as base classes\inheritance.
 Frames and transfers must also be configured to allow for the modeling of time-based models (MVA or ML).
 These steps are essential to rollout MVA\ML models at scale.

-MQTT SparkplugB is a real step forward in the Level 1,2 and 3 integration.
+MQTT SparkplugB is a real step forward in the Level 1,2 and 3 data integration.
 Level 3+ system as well as MVA\ML models require an extensive type system that can’t readily be flattened into the MQTT SparkplugB standard.

 For now, Level 3+ and MVA\ML systems still require a fair amount of integration and configuration.